scionproto-contrib/jpan/doc/Design.md

 - **Copy buffers?** We copy a packet's data array do a new DataGramPacket for the user.
   The alternative would be to use offset/length, however, this would not be really pluggable because user would need respect SCION header sizes when creating buffers for packets.
+  - Replacing the buffer in the user's packet is bad, this may be surprising for users
+  - Using the buffer directly to read SCION packets is also bad because it may be too small
+  - --> We definitely need to copy.
 - **Inherit DatagramSocket?** For now we do not inherit DatagramSocket.
   - Making DatagramSocket a super class of ScionDatagramSocket can easily be done later on.
   - Disadvantages